 This particular amphibian is equipped with the typical dorsal fin of tadpoles, maintained in the adult specimen.
 Unlike other salamanders, it lives only in an aquatic environment.

 These salamanders are distinguished by their small dark eyes, tiny limbs, and a tail fringed with fins, which acts as a rudder and allows the Axolotl to move through the water.

 To distinguish males from females, look at the cloaca.
-If it is pretty pronounced and has the so-called cloacal swelling, it is a male.
+It is a male if it is pretty pronounced and has the so-called cloacal swelling.
 If it is flat, it is a female.
 Another extraordinary virtue of this creature is regenerating parts of its body, such as limbs.

 Axolotl can reach up to 30 centimeters in length and live up to 15 years feeding on mollusks, larvae, worms, and crustaceans in the lake bed.
 Sometimes the Axolotl also eats its offspring and small fish.

-The first specimen was discovered in the early 19th century by Alexander von Humboldt, who brought it to Europe.
+Alexander von Humboldt discovered the first specimen in the early 19th century and brought it to Europe.

 |Scientific Name||Ambystoma Mexicanum|

 |Habitat||Lake Xochimilco, Mexico City|

 In March 2005, scientists at the California Monterey Bay Aquarium Research Institute (MBARI) found an unusual world’s ugliest sea creature, specifically a HAIRY Crab, south of Easter Island.